IBM/cat/README.md

 ### Documentation

-Documentation can be found primarily in this file and soon at CONSIST's github wiki.
+Documentation can be found primarily in this file and soon at CAT's github wiki.

 ## Contribute